Whole Genome Sequencing

 The laboratory process that determines the complete DNA sequence of an organism's genome at a single time is called:

 - Complete Genome Sequencing

 - Entire Genome Sequencing

 This process involves arranging all of an organism's chromosomal DNA as well as DNA contained in the mitochondria and, for plants, in the chloroplast.

 Introduction to Whole Genome Sequencing (WGS)

 Food and Drug Administration (FDA) has been using WGS since 2008.
 The FDA is using WGS to perform basic foodborne pathogen identification during foodborne illness outbreaks.
-Then applying it in ways that have the potential to reduce foodborne illnesses and deaths over the long term both in the U.S and abroad.
+Then apply it in ways that have the potential to reduce foodborne illnesses and deaths over the long term both in the U.S. and abroad.

 Compare pathogens isolated from food or environmental samples with clinical isolates from patients.
 If the pathogens found in food or food production environment match the pathogens from the sick patients, a link between the two can be made.
 This helps define the scope of a foodborne illness outbreak.
-WGS performs the same function as Pulse Field Gel Electrophoresis (PFGE) but is able to differentiate all strains of foodborne pathogens, no matter what the species.
-Its ability to differentiate between even related organisms allows outbreaks to be detected with fewer clinical cases and gives the opportunity to stop outbreaks sooner and avoid more illnesses.
+WGS performs the same function as Pulse Field Gel Electrophoresis (PFGE) but can differentiate all strains of foodborne pathogens, no matter what the species.
+Its ability to differentiate between even related organisms allows outbreaks to be detected with fewer clinical cases and allows stopping outbreaks sooner and avoiding more illnesses.